sib-swiss/containers-snakemake-training/docs/course_material/day2/4_optimising_snakemake.md

 #### Non-file parameters

-As you have seen, Snakemake execution is based on input and output files.
-However, a lot of software rely on additional non-file parameters.
+As you have seen, Snakemake execution revolves around input and output files.
+However, a lot of software also use **non-file parameters** to run.
 In the previous presentation and series of exercises, we advocated against using hard-coded file paths.
-Yet, if you look back at previous rules, you will find two occurrences of this behaviour in `shell` directive:
+Yet, if you look back at previous rules, you will find two occurrences of this behaviour in `shell` directives:

 * In rule `read_mapping`, the index parameter:
 ```sh